(age three) has discovered masturbation (at this point rubbing

 sons behavior a symbolic response to his need for attention from his

-Was it planned?
-How did you feel about your son as you carried him in the
+accident?
+How did you feel about your son as you carried him in the womb?

 difficult or not?
 Any of these